-Grayed out Uninstall button on that Blockbuster app?
-Only an option to uninstall updates on the Facebook app?
-Take control of your Android device by uninstalling the bloatware apps that were pre-installed on the ROM of the phone.
+Grayed out Uninstall button on that annoying app?
+Only an option to uninstall updates?
+Take better control of your Android device by uninstalling the bloatware apps that were pre-installed on the ROM of the phone using these options.

 To accomplish the removal of bloatware apps, you’ll first need to gain root access.
 The steps are usually different for each device.
-I flashed my Motorola Droid 1 with CyanogenMod, a popular ROM for people who like to root.
-You can have a look at their wiki for instructions on rooting and flashing.
-Otherwise, try to search for a way to root your device.
+I flashed my Samsung Galaxy with CyanogenMod, a popular ROM for folks who like to root.
+Otherwise, try to search for alternative ways to root your device.

-Once you have gained root access, install Titanium backup.
-This will be what you’ll use to remove those bloatware apps.
-The app is available for free in the Android Market or for download directly from the maker.
+Once you have gained root access, install Titanium backup, the magic app you will use to remove those bloatware apps.
+The app is available for free via Google Play or via download directly from the maker.

 In this example, we are removing the Messaging app.
-I like to use Handcent SMS, so I have no need to keep Messaging.
-Once you tap Un-install, you are prompted with a warning.
-Be absolutely sure you know what you’re doing before tapping Yes.
+I like to use Handcent SMS, so I have no need to keep the stock “Messaging” app.
+Once you tap “Un-install“, you are prompted with a warning.
+Be absolutely sure you know what you’re doing before tapping “Yes“.

 That’s all there is to it.
 The bloatware is now uninstalled from your Android device.